seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Will we acquaint with all that we intend;
 And she shall file our engines with advice,
 That will not suffer you to square yourselves,
-But to your wishes’ height advance you both.
+But to your wishes' height advance you both.
-The emperor’s court is like the house of Fame,
+The emperor's court is like the house of Fame,
 The palace full of tongues, of eyes, and ears:
 The woods are ruthless, dreadful, deaf, and dull;
 There speak, and strike, brave boys, and take
 your turns;
-There serve your lusts, shadow’d from heaven’s eye,
+There serve your lusts, shadow'd from heaven's eye,
-And revel in Lavinia’s treasury.
+And revel in Lavinia's treasury.

 **CHIRON**
 Thy counsel, lad, smells of no cowardice,